 The Caseville Breakwall webcam provides a single view of the Caseville break wall.
 With the Caseville Webcam, you can check weather and lake conditions and see fishermen catching a few fish.
 Facing northeast, you can make out Charity Island in the distance.
 The camera was updated in the Fall of 2020.

 About Caseville Harbor

 Caseville Harbor is located at the mouth of the Pigeon River on the east shore of Saginaw Bay.
 The harbor is about 17 miles southwest of Port Austin, Michigan.
 The harbor is ideal for shallow draft recreational watercraft.
-The harbor is protected with approximately 1,800 feet of the pier and over 4,000 feet of maintained channel.
+The harbor is protected with approximately 1,800 feet of pier and over 4,000 feet of maintained channel.
 The harbor and channel depth range between 8 and 10 feet.
-Caseville serves as an important Harbor of Refuge, supports charter fishing and recreational watercraft.
+Caseville serves as a crucial Harbor of Refuge and supports charter fishing and recreational watercraft.
 The entire harbor has a combined 500 recreational boat slips.
 Caseville has established a significant interest in serving boaters and visitors to the area.

 It’s one of the few break walls anywhere that encourages visitors to walk out and take a look at Saginaw Bay up close.
 You can fish, walk and catch a cool breeze on this 1/4-mile sprig of concrete and stone out into Saginaw Bay.
 Watch the boats come in and out in the early morning and late afternoon.
 However, if it’s stormy, be prepared to get wet.

 In 2018 Caseville updated the break wall area with a new seawall, kayak launching dock, and fishing boardwalk.

 The Sandpoint Webcam provides a single view of Lake Huron out on Sand Point.
 It’s a great spot to check on the local lake conditions of Saginaw Bay and Lake Huron